Wrongful Death Laws in San Diego: What You Need to Know

 If you have lost a loved one due to another's wrongdoing, then you may have a wrongful death claim—a legal pathway for surviving family members to seek justice and financial compensation.

-At Hulburt Law Firm, we specialize in handling wrongful death cases.
-This article provides an overview of California’s wrongful death laws, including who is eligible to file a claim, what damages may be recovered, and how an experienced wrongful death attorney can help.
+At Hulburt Law Firm, we specialize in handling wrongful death cases in San Diego.
+This article provides an overview of California's wrongful death laws, including who is eligible to file a claim, what damages may be recovered, and how an experienced wrongful death attorney can help.

 What Is a Wrongful Death Claim?

-A wrongful death claim arises when a person’s death is caused by the negligence, recklessness, or intentional actions of another party.
-Common examples include:
+A wrongful death claim arises when a person's death is caused by the negligence, recklessness, or intentional actions of another party.
+Common causes of wrongful death in San Diego include:

 • Car accidents caused by distracted or drunk driving.